argoproj/argo-cd/docs/operator-manual/sso.md

 Argo CD does not have any local users other than the built-in `admin` user.
 All other users are expected to login via SSO.
 There are two ways that SSO can be configured:

-* Bundled Dex OIDC provider - use this option your current provider does not support OIDC (e.g. SAML, LDAP) or if you wish to leverage any of Dex's connector features (e.g. the ability to map GitHub organizations and teams to OIDC groups claims).
+* Bundled Dex OIDC provider - use this option if your current provider does not support OIDC (e.g. SAML, LDAP) or if you wish to leverage any of Dex's connector features (e.g. the ability to map GitHub organizations and teams to OIDC groups claims).